-The ADM Institute is a partner in the Appropriate Scale Mechanization Consortium (ASMC) project, a subgrant of the Feed the Future Innovation Lab for the Reduction of Post-Harvest Loss.
+The ADM Institute is a partner in the Appropriate Scale Mechanization Consortium (ASMC) project, a sub-award of the Feed the Future Innovation Lab for Collaborative Research on Sustainable Intensification.
 The program is funded by USAID, and the grant is administered by Kansas State University.

 The ASMC mission is to promote appropriate-scale agricultural mechanization for sustainable intensification focusing on smallholder farming systems in Feed-the-Future countries associated with targeted geographical regions, and enhance the participation and experience of women in the adaptation and adoption of technologies for agricultural development.

 The overall objective is to intensify smallholder farmers’ on-farm operations through appropriate-scale mechanization to improve land and labor productivity in a sustainable manner, considering the social, economic and environmental impacts with special focus on the role of women, by conducting the following programmatic activities via Innovation Hubs:

 - Assess challenges and opportunities, and recommend appropriate forms for agricultural mechanization

 - Identify entities and projects engaged in mechanization research in the target countries to establish collaboration